shai-amar/design-patterns/README.md

 design-patterns
 ===============

+Design patterns are solutions to software design problems you find again and again in real-world application development.
+Patterns are about reusable designs and interactions of objects..

+The 23 Gang of Four (GoF) patterns are generally considered the foundation for all other patterns.
+They are categorized in three groups: Creational, Structural, and Behavioral
-This repo shows how to implement various design patterns
+This repo shows how to implement various design patterns.

 Singleton design pattern
 ------------------------

-<i>Singleton</i> is an object that has one and only one instance in the system.<br/>
-It has various uses such as an instance that holds library structure, dao to the database, etc...<br/>
+**Definition**<br/>
+Ensure a class has only one instance and provide a global point of access to it.

 The <i>Singleton</i> example is in the package: **org.sa.singleton** <br/><br/>

-Here is a Composite class diagram example: <br/><br/>
+<b>Singleton UML class diagram</b> <br/><br/>
 ![ScreenShot](https://raw.github.com/shai-amar/design-patterns/master/src/main/images/SingletonClassDiagram.jpg)

 <br/><br/>